hujunfang888/Project-rotation1/README.md

 ## Data Overview

-In this project, we worked with two bacterial samples (barcode01 and barcode05), using both Illumina short reads and Nanopore long reads.
-We also performed hybrid assemblies by combining the two datasets.
-For the alignment steps, Illumina and Nanopore reads were mapped separately to allow clearer comparison of read coverage and mapping quality.
+In this project, we analysed two bacterial isolates (barcode01 and barcode05) using both Illumina short reads and Nanopore long reads.
+Hybrid assemblies were also performed by combining both datasets.
+For alignment and visualisation, Illumina and Nanopore reads were mapped separately to allow clearer comparison of read coverage and structural differences.

 | Data Type       | Format                    | Description                                                                 |
 |------------------|----------------------------|------------------------------------------------------------------------------|